Today's Bible Reading: Romans 2

-Good News indeed is that God's gracious mercy and kindness can lead me to repentance.
+The Good News is that God's gracious mercy and kindness can lead me to repentance.
 Why would I subject myself to God's wrath when rescue is possible?
-The law does not bring righteousness; the gospel brings righteousness.
-Even when I try to do what is right according to the best of my awareness, my conscience still accuses me in my inadequacy and inability to follow through on what I know to do.
+Law (any legal system) does not bring righteousness; the gospel brings righteousness.
+Even when I try to do what is right according to the best of my awareness and ability, my conscience still accuses me in my inadequacy and inability to follow through on what I know and want to do.

-Some have seen in this text the salvation of those outside of Christ.
+Some have seen in today's selected text the salvation of those outside of Christ.
 We must be careful lest we miss the meaning of the illustration.
-Even those who instinctively meet the requirements of the law are at times accused by their thoughts and consciences.
-No one can live righteously enough to live by law; all are in need of the gospel.
-Righteousness will never come by law; righteousness in God's sight requires more than law.
+Even those who instinctively meet the requirements of any legal system are at times accused by their thoughts and consciences.
+No one can be righteous enough to live by law; all are in need of the gospel.
+Righteousness will never come by law; for us to be righteousness in God's sight requires more than law.

 Dear God, help us to be careful, diligent students of your word.
 Help us to see afresh and to escape our preconceived ideas.
 Thank you for showing us your mercy in Christ.
 May we be motivated to repentance and changed lives today and every day, in Jesus' name, Amen.